 Keep it minimal:

-The essence of the film is projected out so strong even though 93 out of 96 minutes of the film was shot in a single room.
+The essence of the film is projected so strongly even though 93 out of 96 minutes of the film was shot in a single room.
 Less, but better.
-This is what is being preached by Dieter Rams, Steve Jobs and every industry expert out there.
+This is what is being preached by Dieter Rams, Steve Jobs, and every industry expert out there.
 Though simple is hard to achieve, it will make the product stand out from the crowd.

 This movie is a masterpiece!
 Every character and scene in the film was crafted with the utmost attention.
 If you’re yet to watch it, just do it.
 Even if you had watched it already, it’s worth watching it again with designer glasses on.